Ayça Aykaç

 Ayça Aykaç (born 27 February 1996) is a Turkish professional volleyball player.

-She plays in the libero position for Vakıfbank Istanbul and the Turkey women's national volleyball team.
+She plays in the libero position for Galatasaray and the Turkey women's national volleyball team.

+Club career

+On July 17, 2026, she signed a 1 + 1 year contract with Galatasaray Daikin.

 Personal life

 Ayça Aykaç was born in İzmir, Turkey.
 On 30 September 2023, she married Mert Altıntaş, assistant coach of the Galatasaray S.K. women's volleyball team.